-For many organizations, the “why” of international expansion is pretty clear-cut: to access a wider customer base or talent pool, further a mission, or acquire another company.
+For many organizations, the “why” of international expansion is pretty clear-cut: to access a wider customer base or global talent pool, further a mission, or acquire another company.
 It’s the “how” that’s a struggle.
 But it doesn’t have to be difficult—thanks to employer of record services.

 How does an employer of record work?

-A global employer of record provider has already done the often costly and arduous work of setting up entities around the world—ensuring all banking, insurance, tax, HR, facilities and contract requirements are met—and it has the local infrastructure in place to employ and pay local workers.
+A global employer of record has already done the often costly and arduous work of setting up entities around the world—ensuring all banking, insurance, tax, HR, facilities and contract requirements are met—and it has the local infrastructure in place to employ and pay local workers.

 Because EOR services can hire workers in its entity countries, that’s exactly what they offer to organizations that are looking to expand into new global markets: the ability to employ abroad without having an entity, along with the in-country expertise to do so compliantly.

-- Onboards local employees with compliant contracts
+- Onboards local employees with compliant employment contracts

 - Remits salaries, taxes and benefits owed